-- a.
-Stop any activity if they have concerns over its safety, and must be reminded of this frequently. - b.
-The person responsible for ensuring that these requirements are met for every activity being undertaken is the agreed leader-in-charge, working closely with the team leading the activity or event. - c.
-The person responsible for assuring that this policy is being implemented in their area of responsibility is the holder of a management appointment.
-The authority to undertake the requirements outlined above, or tasks required to support the requirements, can be delegated as necessary.
-The responsibility for making sure that the policy is followed can never be delegated. - d.
-Every Executive Committee in Scouting is to satisfy itself through appropriate assurance and monitoring activities that this policy is being put into effective use and to engage and consult with members on day-to-day health and safety conditions and ensure it is on the agenda at all meetings.
+- i.
+Take responsibility for ensuring that these requirements are met for every activity being undertaken, working closely with the team leading the activity or event. - c.
+Commissioners and line managers - i.
+Take responsibility for assuring that this policy is being implemented in their area of responsibility. - ii.
+Have the authority to undertake the requirements outlined above, or tasks required to support the requirements, and can be delegated as necessary. - iii.
+Have the responsibility for making sure that the policy is followed this can never be delegated. - iv.
+When incidents are reported, managers must make arrangements to complete a proportionate review, and learn and share lessons from incidents. (in accordance with Chapter 7 d.
+Executive Committees and Trustees

+- i.
+Satisfy itself through appropriate assurance and monitoring activities that this policy is being put into effective use and to engage and consult with members on day-to-day health and safety conditions and ensure it is on the agenda at all meetings. - ii.
+Take responsibility for making sure that these requirements are met for every premises or location operated by a Scouting concern, and therefore deemed to be the Managing Controller of the premises.